 Our vision is to elevate Toronto as a national and global leader in intersectional solidarity.

-Our mission is to create bridges between humans through the power of personal narratives in online and offline spaces for truly diverse voices and experiences to be shared, with an emphasis on empowering those who exist outside of dominant, normative narratives and structures.
+Our mission is to create bridges between humans through the power of personal narratives and arts for truly diverse voices and experiences to be shared, with an emphasis on co-creating space for those who exist outside of dominant, normative narratives and structures.

 Through the power of storytelling, Stories of Ours bridges divides not only between people, but between movements.
 By sharing diverse, non-normative stories we challenge stereotypes and begin to eradicate the conditions for racism and oppression to exist, as well as creating spaces for people to reclaim and shape their own narratives.